At Navy Yard service, Obama rails against 'routine' of gun violence

 "These are not statistics," Obama said, after he spoke about the lives and loves of each of the victims.

-But to honour the lives of the victims, Obama said Americans must do more than extend thoughts and prayers to their families.
+But to honor the lives of the victims, Obama said Americans must do more than extend thoughts and prayers to their families.

 "It ought to obsess us.
 It ought to lead us to some sort of transformation," he said, noting this was the fifth time in his presidency he had spoken at a memorial service after a mass shooting.